Larry Sng: 2022 Parti Bangsa Malaysia (PBM) presidency dispute

 On 26 May 2022, Zuraida Kamarudin resigned from BERSATU and applied to join PBM.
 Her membership was approved on 9 June and she was also appointed as the party's president-designate.
-The decision of the appointment was approved by the party's political bureau and the supreme council.
+The decision of the appointment was approved by the party's supreme council.
 Sng issued a statement on 2 October that he is still the party president and he has not resigned from the position due to the incoming 15th general election.

-On 8 October, 2022, PBM announced that Zuraida was appointed the party president after a meeting was held by the party's supreme council.
-Sng was quoted as saying he accepts the supreme council's decision and will not challenge the matter.
+On 8 October, 2022, Zuraida's faction announced that she was the new party president after a meeting was held by the party's supreme council.
 However, on 26 October, Sng announced that he is the legitimate party president according to the records of the Registrar of Society.

 On 2 November, after a meeting between Sng and Zuraida, PBM released a statement that Sng is recognised as the rightful party president.

 Personal life

-Sng was 27 years old when he married May Ting, age 29, on 14 October 2006.
-Ting is a political science and economics graduate from the National University of Singapore (NUS) and holds a Masters in commerce from an Australian university.
-She is the eldest daughter of Sarawak business magnate Ting Pek Khiing (known for his timber business and the Bakun Dam project), and his wife Chai Yu Lan.
+Sng was 27 years old when he married May Ting (born 1977), who was two years his senior, then aged 29, on 14 October 2006.
+Ting is a political science and economics graduate from the National University of Singapore (NUS) and holds a master's in commerce from an Australian university.
+She is the eldest daughter of Sarawak business magnate cum construction tycoon, the late Tan Sri Dato' Paduka Ting Pek Khiing (known for his timber business and the Bakun Dam project) and his second wife, Tan Sri Datin Paduka Chai Yu Lan.

-Sng is known for his corporate social responsibility (CSR) and community services.
-He runs the Larry Sng Education Fund which has given over RM1 million to students from Pelagus and Bukit Goram pursuing higher learning.
+Outside politics, Sng is known for his corporate social responsibility (CSR) and community services.
+He runs the Larry Sng Education Fund which has given over RM1 million to less fortunate students from Pelagus and Bukit Goram areas in his hometown of Kapit to pursue higher education right after leaving school.
 Sng was once touted as Sarawak's richest MP after he declared his and his wife's assets to be around RM11.78 million to the Malaysian Anti-Corruption Commission (MACC) in November 2018.